isomerpages/nlb-biblioasia/_oct-to-dec-2024/The Awakening of the Modern Television Era: 50 Years of Colour TV in Singapore.md

   black-and-white TV to a colour TV.
 Then came the World Cup.
 image: /images/Vol 20 Issue 3/Colour TV/tv_awakening.jpg
 ---
-#### People weren’t particularly interested in&nbsp;upgrading their black-and-white TV to a colour TV.
+#### People weren’t particularly interested in&nbsp;upgrading their black-and-white TVs to a colour TVs.
 Then came the World Cup.
 By Mohamad Karazie and Tan Jie Ling

 ![](/images/Vol%2020%20Issue%203/Colour%20TV/tv_awakening.jpg)